thestrabusiness/linkbot/README.md

-# Linkbot
+# Linkboy

-This repo contains the Linkbot server and it's associated web portal.
-Linkbot is a slackbot that watches your channels for links that you post or send to your team members, collects and organizes them for you.
+This repo contains the Linkboy server and its associated web portal.
+Linkboy is a slackbot that watches your channels for links that you post or send to your team members, collects and organizes them for you.

-**To run Linkbot:**
+**To run Linkboy:**

 * Clone the repo && `bundle install` && `rake db:create db:migrate`
 * Configure a new application with a bot user on the Slack API (note your client id/tokens)